Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Parameterized approximation algorithms

-Our primary theoretical contribution for \divksupplier is outlined in the following theorem. \begin{theorem}[Algorithm for \divksupplier] There exists a $(3+\epsilon)$-approximation algorithm, for every $\epsilon > 0$, for \divksupplier in time $f(k,t) \cdot \poly(|U|,t,k)$, where $f(k,t) = (2^{tk} k^{2+o(1)})$.
+\begin{theorem}[Algorithm for \divksupplier] There exists a $5$-approximation algorithm for \divksupplier in time $2^{\bigO(tk)} \cdot \poly(|U|)$.
 Moreover, assuming $\fpt \ne W[2]$, there exists no $\fpt(k+t)$ algorithm that computes $(3-\epsilon)$-approximation, for any $\epsilon > 0$, for \divksupplier. \end{theorem} \begin{proof} The pseudocode of this algorithm is presented in Algorithm~\ref{algo:divksupplier}, whose proof is outlined as follows: mirroring the approach as detailed in Section~\ref{sec:algorithm:enumerating}, we reduce \divksupplier to $\bigO(2^{tk})$ instances of \ksupplierkpm.
 Let $I=\divkins$ be an instance of \divksupplier, and let $J=((U,d),F,\{E_1,\cdots,E_k\},C))$ denote an instance of \ksupplierkpm corresponding to an optimal solution of $I$.
-Leveraging Theorem~\ref{thm:mainkcenkpm}, we obtain a polynomial-time $3$-approximation for $J$, which also serves as a $(3+\epsilon)$-approximation for $I$.
-By selecting a solution that minimizes the objective over all $\bigO(2^{tk})$ instances, we can derive a $(3+\epsilon)$-approximation algorithm for \divksupplier.
+Note that, we are required to select at most $1$ facility from each $E_i$ in $J$.
+Leveraging the algorithm of Chen et al.~\cite{chen2024an}, we obtain a polynomial-time $5$-approximation for $J$.
+By selecting a solution that minimizes the objective over all $\bigO(2^{tk})$ instances, we can derive a $5$-approximation algorithm for \divksupplier.